Easy Instant Pot Beef Enchilada Pasta

 Top all of that with some black beans, and resist the urge to stir!

-Leave everything as-is and close the lid, moving the vent to the sealed position.
+Close the lid and set the vent to the sealed position.

 At first, when you remove the lid, it will look fairly soupy.
 That’s normal–more of that liquid will absorb as it cools, and it will thicken into a creamy sauce.